dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2140: Denmark's decriminalization recognizes personal use.
+### T2140: Denmark decriminalized small amounts of marijuana in 2003.

 |Support|
 |---|